 Cocaine also seriously affects the heart.
 It’s not uncommon for individuals who abuse cocaine to suffer from heart conditions directly related to cocaine.

-Cocaine and the Heart
+Cocaine and its Effects on the Heart

 Intense studies have taken place regarding cocaine and the heart.
 Because of the extensive amount of damage cocaine does to the heart and surrounding circulatory system, it’s critical that long-term users receive help for recovery.

 The chances are high that they could already suffer from cocaine-induced heart challenges and not even know it.
 The following conditions are possible for long-term cocaine use: